Master of Science Degrees

 Non U.S. Citizens who enroll in the Master of Science program are advised that they may be required to maintain continuous enrollment while at NTPS in order to satisfy United States Visa and immigration requirements.

 Master of Science Degrees MS FTE and MS FT&E

 The National Test Pilot School (NTPS) is an accredited institution of higher education and offers Master of Science degrees in Flight Test Engineering (MSFTE) and Flight Test and Evaluation (MSFT&E).
 Students who have an undergraduate engineering degree from an ABET or equivalent university program are eligible to receive the MSFTE degree.
 Students with other backgrounds are eligible for the MSFT&E degree.
-The MSFTE degree is also accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
+The MSFTE degree is also accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org, under the General Criteria.

 Program Educational Objectives